Skip to main content

 • whether reasonable modifications to policies, practices, or procedures could significantly mitigate the risk of harm.

 Students referred or mandated for evaluation will be informed so in writing.
-The evaluation must be completed per the direction of the referral letter unless the BIT grants an exception.
+The evaluation must be completed per the direction of the referral letter unless the CARE Team grants an exception.
 A student who fails to complete the evaluation in accordance with these procedures may be referred for conduct action under the CES Honor Code.

-3.2.1 Disabilities
+3.3.1 Disabilities

-3.2.2 Decision regarding Involuntary Withdrawal
+3.3.2 Decision regarding Involuntary Withdrawal

-A decision regarding involuntary withdrawal made by the BIT must be set forth in a written decision stating the rationale for its determination.
+A decision regarding involuntary withdrawal made by the CARE Team must be set forth in a written decision stating the rationale for its determination.
 The decision will be delivered to the student directly, electronically, and/or by mail.
 If the determination is made that a withdrawal is warranted, the notification will include information regarding the length of the withdrawal and, to the extent appropriate and practicable, any conditions of reinstatement.

-3.2.3 Appeal Process
+3.3.3 Appeal Process

 Appeals of involuntary withdrawals will only be considered for one or more of the following allegations: